canonical/certification-docs/Policy_Guide.rst

 Verifying Results
 -----------------
-The Model certified should be maintained in the Partner's Lab for a period of not longer than 30 days (unless discussed with your Partner Engineer) and said lab should be made accessible via VPN to the Hardware Certification team, including access to the MAAS and iperf servers so that the Hardware Certification engineers can periodically validate the test results with spot checks.
+The Model certified should be maintained in the Partner's Lab for a period of up to 30 days (unless discussed with your Partner Engineer) and said lab should be made accessible via VPN to the Hardware Certification team, including access to the MAAS and iperf servers so that the Hardware Certification engineers can periodically validate the test results with spot checks.

 This policy does not imply that validation will happen with every submission, but upon request.
 If the hardware cannot be held for a reasonable period of